-Kermit the Frog's new voice debuts on 'Muppets Thought of the Week'
+Kermit the Frog's new voice debuts on 'Muppet Thought of the Week'

 Story highlights

-- A video with new the Kermit voice debuted this week
+- A video with new Kermit voice debuts

 - Matt Vogel replaced former puppeteer Steve Whitmire this summer